 Ten of the Best Weekend Ski Resorts

 Make the most of the European ski season and your precious time off from work by filling your winter with as many ski weekends and short breaks as possible.
-A quick three or four day jaunt to the Alps is exhilarating and rejuvenating, and gives far better Monday morning water cooler gossip than a trip to your local DIY store.
+A quick three or four day jaunt is exhilarating and rejuvenating, and gives far better Monday morning water cooler gossip than a trip to your local DIY store.

 When picking your weekend ski destination, there are a few things to consider.
 How close is the nearest airport, and is that airport well served by early morning and late evening international flights?
 If you’re going for just a few days, you want to be skiing on the arrival and departure days.
 Can you find accommodation for three nights, rather than the usual seven?
 To increase your chances of finding a bed for the night, you’re better off planning weekend trips to hotel-heavy resorts in the quieter months of January and March.
 On arrival in the resort, how quickly can you be on the slopes?
 It’s these factors that have determined our pick of the ten of best resorts in Europe for weekend skiing and short breaks – that and the fact they all offer varied terrain that is certain to leave you buzzing come Monday morning.